In this post, I shared my ideas on how to optimize and speed up Divi Website Builder for WordPress sites.

 I use Divi Builder extensively for building client sites through our agency and we went through many advanced optimizations works in the past and present.

 Apart from a few complex optimizations, I've seen most sites require simple to moderate works to fast load Divi WordPress websites.

-Divi takes the development process to a whole different level with a complete web design framework that helps you to graphically design every portion of your website without having to rely so much on complex and confusing third party design software.
+As written in my Divi 4.0 Review, Divi takes the development process to a whole different level with a complete web design framework that helps you graphically design every portion of your website without relying so much on complex and confusing third-party design software.

 This implies that the Divi Theme and the Divi Builder Plugin will demand more assets.